Grizzly bear: Protection

 On 9 January 2006, the US Fish and Wildlife Service proposed to remove Yellowstone grizzlies from the list of threatened and protected species.
 In March 2007, the U.S. Fish and Wildlife Service "de-listed" the population, effectively removing Endangered Species Act protections for grizzlies in the Yellowstone National Park area.
 Several environmental organizations, including the NRDC, brought a lawsuit against the federal government to relist the grizzly bear.
 On 22 September 2009, U.S. District Judge Donald W. Molloy reinstated protection due to the decline of whitebark pine tree, whose nuts are an important source of food for the bears.
 In early March 2016, the U.S. Fish and Wildlife Service proposed to withdraw Endangered Species Act protections from grizzly bears in and around Yellowstone National Park.
 The population has risen from 136 bears in 1975 to an estimated 700 in 2017, and was "delisted" in June 2017.
 It was argued that the population had sufficiently recovered from the threat of extinction, however numerous conservation and tribal organizations argued that the grizzly population remained genetically vulnerable.
 They successfully sued the administration (Crow Tribe et al v.
-Zinke) and on July 30, 2019, the Yellowstone grizzly was officially returned to federal protection.
+Zinke) and on 30 July 2019, the Yellowstone grizzly was officially returned to federal protection.

-Farther north, in Alberta, Canada, intense DNA hair-snagging studies in 2000 showed the grizzly population to be increasing faster than what it was formerly believed to be, and Alberta Sustainable Resource Development calculated a population of 841 bears.
+In Alberta, Canada, intense DNA hair-snagging studies in 2000 showed the grizzly population to be increasing faster than what it was formerly believed to be, and Alberta Sustainable Resource Development calculated a population of 841 bears.
 In 2002, the Endangered Species Conservation Committee recommended that the Alberta grizzly bear population be designated as threatened due to recent estimates of grizzly bear mortality rates that indicated the population was in decline.
 A recovery plan released by the provincial government in March 2008 indicated the grizzly population is lower than previously believed.
 In 2010, the provincial government formally listed its population of about 700 grizzlies as "Threatened".